 Cancer and Exercise Physiology

 Exercise has been a proven therapy to aid in the rehabilitation during and after cancer treatment.
-The process of cancer rehabilitation is physically recovering from your cancer and cancer treatment and also adjusting to any physical changes experienced.
-Everybody has a different experience when going through their journey and some people’s bodies are effected more than others.
+The process of cancer rehabilitation involves physically recovering from your cancer, cancer treatment and also adjusting to any physical changes experienced.
+Everybody has a different experience and some people’s bodies are affected more than others.

-The first question most people ask before they begining an exercise program is:
+The first question most people ask before they begin an exercise program is: